 Weekly Sermon Blog

-After working together for over a decade, resolving the presenting issues, our Session recognized that the historic identity of this Church as "a Traditional Village Church" was juxtaposed against current realities.
+After working together for over a decade, having resolved all the presenting issues (the low-hanging fruit), our leadership recognized that the historic identity of this Church as "a Traditional Village Church" was juxtaposed against current realities.

-We are a growing traditional 700 member Church, with all the earmarks of what you want in a Church:
+We are an actively growing traditional 700 member Church, which is swimming against the societal currents, with all the earmarks of what you want in a Church:

 We are "THE Church" in this place, at this time.
 We are a sacred spiritual body: visible as a community center whenever there are current issues, as well as hosting community resources.